How Much to Remove a Chimney Stack?

 What are the Additional Costs of Removing a Chimney Stack?

-There are several additional costs that may be involved with removing a chimney stack.
-These additional costs can include the cost of removing a chimney breast, new roof costs or hiring scaffolding costs.
+Several additional costs may be involved with removing a chimney stack.
+These additional costs can include the cost of removing a chimney breast, new roof costs or new guttering.

 Below is a list of the different things that you may need to budget for when it comes to this type of work: